RCL-NUS/Auto-Multilift/README.md

    * In our settings, 's' and 'p' denote 'sequential' and 'parallel' computing, respectively.
    * 'c' and 'o' represent 'closed-loop' (our method) and 'open-loop' (the Safe-PDP method [[1]](#1)) training modes.
 4. To evaluate the trained model, run the Python file '**main_distributed_autotuning_evaluation_acados.py**'
    * You can skip Step 3 and evaluate the saved models that were previously trained and employed in the paper.
 To do so, copy the files that end with '.pt' from the folder '**Previously trained models**' (within the folder '**Source code A**') to the folder '**trained data**' (where the retained models via Step 3 will be saved).
+Kindly ensure that the correct time duration, 20s, is used in the file '**Dynamics.py**' at Line 83.

 ### B: Distributed Learning of Adaptive References